mesonbuild/meson/docs/markdown/Meson-sample.md

 test('simple test', exe)
 ```

 Here we create a unit test called *simple test*, and which uses the built executable.
-When the tests are run with the `ninja test` command, the built executable is run.
+When the tests are run with the `meson test` command, the built executable is run.
 If it returns zero, the test passes.
 A non-zero return value indicates an error, which Meson will then report to the user.

 A note to Visual Studio users
 -----